abeldotti/abeldotti/README.md

  📚 I have a degree in Economics from Carleton University!

- 🔭 I’m currently working on multiple data analytics projects
+ 🔭 I’m currently working on multiple data analytics and visualization projects

  👨‍💻 I’m currently learning python